Quasi-lattices of qubits for generating inequivalent multipartite entanglements: Quasi-lattice

-If each qubit is driven at the same rate by the resonator, neighboring qubits will become fully excited at equal rate.
-Spontaneous radiation rates of all the qubits reach maximum synchronously in the quasi-lattice.
+Illustrated in Fig.~\ref{fig:schematics}, we can regard $\ell$ as the relative lattice spacing and $j$ as the dimensionless integer coordinate in units of $L_{\mathrm{q}}$ for the one-dimensional quasi-lattice.
+One can see that different sets of qubits will be driven at different Rabi frequencies by either variably spacing the qubits or controlling the harmonic modes in the transmission line resonator~\cite{ian14}.
+If each qubit is driven at the same rate by the resonator, neighboring qubits will become fully excited in a synchronous fashion.
+The spontaneous radiation rate of each individual qubit reaches maximum at the same rate.
 Consequently, the probability of simultaneous absorption of multiple photons is low.
-In contrast, if the quasi-lattice is non-uniform with the qubits driven at inhomogeneous rates, neighboring quits will become fully excited asynchronously.
-That means while some qubit is spontaneously radiating photons, other qubits which are not totally excited have high probability to either absorb the resonator photons or reabsorb the radiated photons.
-This circumstance leads to a high probability of multi-photon resonance of the resonator mode with the ground state of the quasi-lattice.
+In contrast, if the quasi-lattice has inhomogeneous coupling to the resonator mode, neighboring quits will become fully excited at asynchronous Rabi frequencies.
+That means while some qubit is spontaneously emitting photons, others which are not fully excited not only absorb the resonator photons but also have high probability to reabsorb the emitted photons from neighboring qubits.
+This circumstance leads to a high probability of multi-photon lattice-cavity resonance.